 Imagine having a clear, smooth, glowing skin that everybody admires.
-Isopropyl alcohol beauty products will give you that dazzling effect.
+Isopropyl alcohol in cosmetics products will give you that dazzling effect.

 Below you’ll know what the solvent is and how manufacturers use IPA.
 Also, are those alcohol-based commodities good or bad for your skin?